peerkar/liferay-gsearch/binaries/7.2/custom-elasticsearch-adapter/72-dxp-fixpack-1/README.md

 # 72-DXP-FIXPACK-1

-This custom Elasticsearch adapter version has been tested with following portal versions:
+This custom Elasticsearch adapter version has been tested with following setup:

 * DXP 7.2 FIXPACK 1
+* Elasticsearch 6.5.0

+## Requirements

+A standalone remo Elasticsearch.
+The Liferay embedded one doesn't work.

 ## Installation Instructions